Blog

 • Reduces hallucinations around hours, services, and scope.

-It does not encode marketing claims.
-Schema encodes operational truth — facts that can be checked, reused, and trusted.
+Rather than encoding marketing claims, schema encodes operational truth — facts that can be checked, reused, and trusted.

 The Three Schema Layers That Power Local GEO